Published by Text Publishing on 2005

 I borrowed this from the library because I read and enjoyed Lindqvist’s debut novel, Let the Right One In, a while back and was interested in reading more of his work.
-Here is the summary from the Kobo store:

 This is not your typical zombie book.
 This is more about the families and loved ones of the ‘reliving’, as they are referred to in this book, than it is about the reliving themselves.
 If that appeals to you, I would recommend this book.